ceciliabinck/cook-with-me/README.md

 - Bug 3
 **Problem**: Second select field doesn't show in edit_recipe- or add_recipe.html.
 **Solution**: I reused the code of my first select field but I did it t get_recipes- instead of add_recipes route.
 Correcting this made the second select field only work at the add_recipe.html.
 Ather writing this made me look at the edit_recipe route and saw I had to copy the code here too and this made it work on the edit_recipe.html as well.

+- Bug 4
+**Problem**: In the user Profile page I want to put all the recipes that that user has inserted But it is giving me an error: TypeError: 'Collection' object is not callable.
+If you meant to call the 'find_all' method on a 'Collection' object it is failing because no such method exists.
+**Solution**:

+- Bug 5
+**Problem**: After clicking on the view recipe button on a recipe card.
+It would not present the hole recipe.
+**Solution**: I had used the same way as to setting up my recipe card.
+When I was told on Slack that it doesn't have to be in a for loop as I only need one.
+So after changing that the different recipes got presented.